neos-sdi/adfsmfa/README.md

 * Run with ADFS 2012 R2, 2016 and 2019
 * Secret Keys length (Guid, 128, 256, 384 & 512 bytes) RNG generator
 * Secret Keys RSA encryption length (2048 bytes) RSA
-* Can use ADDS customizable attributes or Custom SQL-Server Database
+* Can use ADDS customizable attributes or SQL-Server Database, or develop a Custom Storage component
 * Can send TOTP code by email (customizable template in resources)
 * Can send TOTP code by sms (customizable and extensible with API)
 * Can send TOTP code using Authenticator Apps like MS Authenticator, Google Authentication and more